Home / publications / commentaries /

 by Ben Brindle, Madeleine Sumption & Jonathan Portes

 This analysis uses new data from HMRC to show how the size and earnings of the migrant employee workforce have changed over time in recent years.
-This is the third version we have produced, and uses data to December 2024.
+It has been updated since publication using data to December 2025.

 1. Understanding the Evidence